nikhilbawane/circular_slider/README.md

 #### CircularSliderMarker

 Markers help indicate a position on your Slider.
 You can use an Icon or any other Widget.
-Use [lockRotation] to make the marker follow the Slider's path.
+Use `lockRotation` to make the marker follow the Slider's path.
+This depends on the value of `CircularSlider.steps` parameter if you use `stepIndex`.

 | Parameter | DataType | Description |
 | ------ | ------ | ------ |